 Despite being the oldest of the Hawaiian Islands, Kauai remains one of its least developed, dominated by raw, wild landscapes that have evolved over the centuries due to weather and erosion.
 Its most famous landmark: Na Pali, a velvety 15-mile coastline of sheer cliffs that fold in and out like a handheld fan.
 That the area is impenetrable except by catamaran or a challenging 22-mile roundtrip hike (or glimpsed by helicopter) adds to its mystique.

-RELATED: The Best Beaches in Hawaii
+RELATED: The 10 Best Hotels in Hawaii

 To think this ancient city was carved, by hand, into a cliffside as early as 312 BC is mind-blowing.
 Even more so considering it wasn’t discovered by the western world until the 1800s.

 Despite the sublime beauty of Turkey’s Cöteme National Park and the Rock Sites of Cappadocia, the real story here lies on—and beneath—the surface.
 Within many of these towering pinnacles, you’ll find domestic homes and churches housing frescoes dating back to the 11th century.
 Underground, subterranean cities and cave dwellings were carved right into the bedrock, and house some incredible preserved works of Byzantine art.